DamienDeberthe/Documentations/Nginx/Authentication-passwd.md

 ### Create authentication file

-Create the file with username and password:
+Create the file with username and password (-c is for create the file):
 ```bash
 htpasswd -c <path_to_secret_file> <username>
 New password: